 If you are unable to view live or recorded video in the Ring application, the problem may be related to settings in your router or firewall, or because of data loss.

 This article will provide several possible solutions that involve adjusting various router settings.

 Before you begin

-In trying to determine the cause of a black screen, it's important to first figure out if the problem lies within the Ring device itself or the Ring application.
+In trying to determine why you're unable to view your videos, it's important to first figure out if the problem lies within the Ring device itself or the Ring application.
 Follow these steps to determine where the problem might be occurring:

 - Using a computer, visit ring.com/account and log into your account.